-3.4 SURFACES Plane Lets you construct new planes in various ways: • A plane passing through three points. · · · • A plane passing through two coplanar lines (or parts of lines). • A plane passing through a line (or part of a line) and a point.
-A plane defined by an existing triangle or polygon: move the mouse close to the triangle or polygon until the plane appears click to construct the plane. ray, segment, vector, side of a polygon, edge of a polyhedron ' Half-plane Lets you construct a half-plane : • delimited by a line (or part of a line) and passing through a point. • delimited by three points.
-The first two points define a line which is the border of the half-plane and the third point is in the Interior of the half-plane. ray, segment, vector, side of a polygon, edge of a polyhedron
+3.4 SURFACES Plane Lets you construct new planes in various ways: • A plane passing through three points (make sure that all three points are not on the base plane).
+A plane passing through two coplanar lines (or parts of lines). • A plane passing through a line (or part of a line) and a point.
+A plane defined by an existing triangle or polygon: move the mouse close to the triangle or polygon until the plane appears click to construct the plane.
+Half-plane Lets you construct a half-plane: delimited by a line (or part of a line) and passing through a point. delimited by three points.
+The first two points define a line which is the border of the half-plane and the third point is in the Interior of the half-plane.
+Sector Lets you construct a sector defined by a point of origin and two other points. • select (or construct) one limiting point, then the point of origin, then the other limiting point.
+Triangle Lets you construct a triangle defined by three points.
+On the base plane: • construct (or select) the points on the VP or NVP.
+On another plane: • construct (or select) the points on the VP (or on an object already constructed on the NVP of this plane) You can also construct a triangle by constructing (or selecting) any 3 coplanar points.
+You can construct a triangle by constructing (or selecting) any three points.